 “Scar Hero, what kind of name is that?”

 “Not one I chose, but one that works as well as any other I have had.”

 Raging River humphed again and stood back taking him in, this time with less disgust, and more a gauging eye.
 Her sight ran along his arms and took in his rough sewn clothing, and bare chest.
 He could feel the touch of it.
 The investigation like fingers upon his scars as her eyes traced the many cuts and burns, before stopping on his face.
 He knew it was a ruin.
-He knew the burn covered and disfigured all that was there, and yet she did not seem afraid of it.
+He knew the burns covered and disfigured all that was there, and yet she did not seem afraid of it.

-Her initial disgust gone, she now looked at it as a part of him, a part she did not seem to care about.
-No different then some having longer hair or smaller hands.
+Her initial shock gone, she now looked at it as a part of him, a part she did not seem to care about.
+No different than some having longer hair or smaller hands.
 She accepted that this was him, and rather than look at what it could have been, she looked at what was.
 It hurt him, as he had not even been able to look at himself in such a way in so long.

 He could see her body preparing to reach out towards his scarred face, and perhaps he would like that.
 Perhaps he wanted fingers to sooth away his pains and aches, but it was not to be.
 He stepped back and away from her rising hand to be just out of reach and met her eyes.